French jobless claims hit highest this century

 There were clear signs that a number of corporate layoff plans had been held back during an election period, the ministry said.

-"The government is fully mobilised in the face of layoff plans that have been announced or on the way in coming months," it added.
+"The government is fully mobilized in the face of layoff plans that have been announced or on the way in coming months," it added.

 The data is the most frequently reported domestic jobs indicator for France, although it is not prepared according to widely used International Labour Organisation (ILO) standards nor expressed as an unemployment rate of number of job seekers compared to the total work force.